DBBrowne/blog/content/blog/beginner-promises-and-reduce.md

 ## Parallel Promises
-We've all looked at JS's `awaits` and thought; "well, those are off waiting outside the main stack, so why not fire off several at once?"
+We've all looked at JS's `await`s and thought; "well, those are off waiting outside the main stack, so why not fire off several at once?"

-`Promise.all()` is there for us, great for the right situations, but is probably a good route to network, disk, and or CPU thrashing if you don't have infinite threads to open up.
+`Promise.all()` is there for us, great for the right situations, but is probably a good route to network, disk, and/or CPU thrashing if you don't have infinite throughput and processing power.
 And it assumes that our awaits are all independent.

 ## Promise Chains